-Business unit managers at multinationals do not always get around to bringing vision to their department and renewing the organization.
-This is not surprising: they are under such pressure that there is little room for strategic reflection.
+Business unit managers at multinationals often don't get around to bringing vision to their department and renewing the organization.
+Not surprising: they are under such pressure that there is little room for strategic reflection.

-The constant adrenaline rush that you experience as a business unit manager in a multinational makes it particularly difficult to think about where the organization should be in five years.
-To develop a vision, you need to utilize the full capacity of your brain.
-Under normal circumstances, you just don’t have the time to put your legs up, stare out in front of you and think for a long time.
-That makes it impossible to truly develop focus.
-To do this, you need to first create the right conditions.
+The constant adrenaline rush you experience as a business unit manager in a multinational makes it extra difficult to think about where the organization should be in five years.
+To develop a vision, you must use the full capacity of your brain.
+Under everyday circumstances, you just don't have the time to put your legs up, stare into space and think for a long time.
+That makes it impossible to really develop focus.
+To do this, you must first create the right conditions.

 To be creative you need a nurturing environment.
-That almost always means: escaping from the daily rush.
-Go to a location that is preferably far away, in a place where people cannot disturb you and where you cannot easily escape.
+That almost always means: escaping the hustle and bustle.
+Go to a location that is preferably far away, where people cannot disturb you and where there are as few distractions as possible to escape to.
 Such a situation gives you the chance to come back to yourself.
 Because you can only develop a real vision if you go back to the source: yourself.
-In order to work in a concentrated way on your shared future, you first have to remember what really excites you, what you really believe in, what really drives you.
-Real renewal requires authentic leadership.
+In order to concentrate on your joint future, you must first remember what really excites you, what you really believe in, what really drives you.
+Real innovation requires authentic leadership.

 2. Let go of your past

-You have been around for years, in a very specific market.
+You have been working for years, in a very specific market.
 You have a wealth of knowledge and experience.
-Now is the time to let go of all that baggage.
-Forget your own company, forget its history, forget the point where you’ve arrived.
-Let everything go and only answer this question honestly: if you could start your company again today, how would you go about it?
-Would you want the exact same products and services and the same organizational culture?
-Or would you like to do things differently?
-If you really think completely freely, where would you like to go?
+Now it's time to let go of all that baggage.
+Forget your own company, forget history, forget where you are now.
+Let go of everything and just answer this question honestly: If you could start your business over again today, how would you go about it?
+Would you like exactly the same products and services and the same organizational culture?
+Or would you like to do it differently?
+If you really think completely free, where would you like to go?

 3. Dare to face your dream